HACManchester/membership-system/readme.md

 To manage many aspects of member's access & use of the space and its equipment, we maintain our own Hackspace Manchester Membership System.
 This began as a fork of [ArthurGuy/BBMembershipSystem](https://github.com/ArthurGuy/BBMembershipSystem), but has since diverged to suit the unique needs of our space & equipment.

+The system is built on PHP/Laravel (currently Laravel 7, being upgraded incrementally) with a frontend that is migrating from Blade/jQuery to Inertia.js + React + TypeScript.
+See the [`docs/`](./docs/README.md) folder for contributor documentation: project health, domain subsystems, architecture, frontend, testing, and a glossary of domain terms.

 ## Overview

 ### Features

-- Member signup form which collects full name and address, emergency contact and profile photo.
+- Member signup (full and online-only tiers) collecting profile details and a profile photo
 - Direct Debit setup and payment collection through GoCardless
-- Regular monthly direct debit payment runs for each user
+- Automated monthly billing runs and membership status transitions (warning/suspension/recovery)
-- The ability for the user to edit all their details allowing for self management
+- Self-service member detail editing
-- Various user statuses to cater for active members, members who have left or been banned as well as tracking founders and honorary members
+- Various user statuses to cater for active members, members who have left or been banned, as well as honorary members
-- Handling of the induction/equipment training procedures and collection of payments.
+- Equipment catalogue with induction/training tracking — including the newer course-based training system with trainer sign-off
-- Tracking of who trains who
+- Tracking of who trains who, plus maintainer groups and equipment areas
-- Member grid to see who is a member
+- Member directory and trainer leaderboard
 - The ability for members to cancel their subscription and leave
-- Logs who has a physical key
+- Key fob and door access code management, exported to the door entry system
-- Manage member storage box assignments
+- Member storage box assignment and claiming
-- RFID door entry control and tracking
-- Member credit system for paying for various services
+- Member credit/balance system
-- Member credit topup using direct debit payments and credit/debit card payments
 - Member role system for managing delegated duties
-- RFID access control for equipment and usage logging
-- Auto billing for equipment usage
-- Equipment/asset management
+- Discourse forum sync (membership status and SSO)
+- Admin and finance tooling (payment overview, balances, stats)

 ### Account tiers